 "I work as a way of understanding.

-I like to think of my work as an exploration on many other fields than the technical: the visual, the poetic, the political.
+I like to think of my work as an exploration of many other fields along with the technical: the visual, the poetic, the political.
 Therefore I relate more to concepts than to a specific field of art like installation, video, performance or painting.

 One of the most important aspects of my work is the possibility to question.
-For me art is a medium where to present issues and establish a dialogue with the public.
-These exchanges aim for the re- calling of experiences including the sensorial and emotional ones."
+For me art is a medium through which I present issues and establish a dialogue with the public.
+These exchanges aim to re- call experiences including the sensorial and emotional ones."

-Born in San José, Costa Rica, 1973.
+Born in Costa Rica, 1973.
 Lives and works in Ettlingen, Germany.

-Her production includes painting, drawing, installation and video.
-She has been awarded with the Scholarship for Foreign Artists from the German Academic Exchange Service (DAAD) at the Hochschule für Gestaltung, Karlsruhe, Germany (2003-4); also received an Honorable Mention from the 1st Central American Competition of Emerging Artists at the Museum of Contemporary Art and Design MADC, San José, Costa Rica (2003); and an Honorable Mention and 1st Prize at the 1st and 2nd Central American Video Creation Competition Restless Image, MADC (2002, 2003).
+Her oeuvre includes painting, drawing, installation and video.
+She has been awarded the Scholarship for Foreign Artists by the German Academic Exchange Service (DAAD) at the Hochschule für Gestaltung, Karlsruhe, Germany (2003-4).
+She also received an Honorable Mention from the 1st Central American Competition of Emerging Artists at the Museum of Contemporary Art and Design MADC, San José, Costa Rica (2003); and an Honorable Mention and 1st Prize at the 1st and 2nd Central American Video Creation Competition Restless Image, MADC (2002, 2003).